hitchyjs/hitchyjs.org/source/concepts/common_patterns.md

 };
 ```

-By following this pattern access on hitchy's API is provided through closure variable `api` here.
+By following this pattern access on Hitchy's API is provided through closure variable `api` here.
 This includes all found configuration, any model or controller etc. Thus, when documentation refers to some variable or data available as `api.foo.bar` this is referring to the access granted here.
-In addition `options` is available to access configuration provided by application or runtime environment injecting hitchy.
-E.g. on using hitchy's internal server this includes any custom command line option.
+In addition `options` is available to access configuration provided by application or runtime environment injecting Hitchy.
+E.g. on using Hitchy's internal server this includes any custom command line option.

 ## Common Module Function Pattern (CMFP)